Timms42/Tutor_allocation/README.md

 # Tutor_allocation
 Program and mathematical model for optimal allocation of university tutors to course tutorials.

-Tutor_allocation_model describes the mixed-integer mathematical program that underpins the allocation code.
+Tutor_allocation_model.pdf describes the mixed-integer mathematical program that underpins the allocation code.

-scie_tutor_alloc.py implements a mixed-integer programming model for optimal tutor-workshop allocations, using Gurobi as a solver.
+tutor_alloc_gurobi.py and tutor_alloc_cvxpy.py implement a mixed-integer programming model for optimal tutor-workshop allocations, using Gurobi and CVXPY (open source) as solvers, respectively.
-It reads in data from a provided Excel spreadsheet, and is set up so the user is not required to understand or interact with the underlying mathematical model.
+They reads in data from a user-provided Excel spreadsheet, and is set up so the user is not required to understand or interact with the underlying mathematical model.

-INSTRUCTIONS FOR CREATING THE EXCEL SPREADSHEET OF AVAILABILITIES
+INSTRUCTIONS FOR CREATING THE EXCEL SPREADSHEET OF AVAILABILITIES Supported spreasheet file types are xls, xlsx, xlsm, xlsb, odf, ods, odt, and csv.

 Workshop times & column names:
   -   1st column should be called 'Full name'